emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 such as EAP-TLS.
 If the user or machine needs to be authenticated, it should use a full authentication method.
 If the user or machine needs to do resumption, it can perform a full authentication once, and then rely on the outer TLS session for resumption.
+This restriction applies also to all TLS-based EAP methods which can tunnel other EAP methods.
+As a result, this document updates {{RFC9427}}.

 EAP-TLS is permitted in Phase 2 for two use-cases.
 The first is when TLS 1.2 is used, as the client certificate is not protected as with